 One thing to remember is that there are different compounding schedules.
 Interest can accrue daily, monthly, yearly or on any other schedule as laid out in your account agreement.
 A change in the compounding schedule between daily and monthly can lead to an entirely different result.
 The more often interest compounds, the more total interest accrues over time.
 This is why it is important to focus on the best interest rates when signing up for a new bank account.

 Compounding doesn’t only happen on accounts that make you money.
 Credit cards, student loans and mortgages can use compound interest to determine how much you end up paying.
-We’ll look at an example of this in just a minute.
+We’ll look at an example of this below.

 The math behind compound interest